awesomemotive/easy-digital-downloads/readme.txt

 == Installation ==

 1. Activate the plugin
-2. Create a page to act as your downloads checkout page and place [download_checkout] in its content
-3. Create a page to act as the "your purchase history" for your users and place the [download_history] short code in its content
-4. Create a page to act as your "successful purchase" page
-5. Go to Settings > Permalinks and click "Save Changes"
-6. Go to Downloads > Settings and configure the options
+2. Go to Downloads > Settings and configure the options
-7. Create downloads
+3. Create Downloadable products from the Downloads page
-8. Insert purchase buttons for any download via the "Insert Download" button next the Upload Media buttons
+4. Insert purchase buttons for any download via the "Insert Download" button next the Upload Media buttons
+5. For detailed setup instructions, vist the official [Documentation](http://easydigitaldownloads.com/documentation/) page.

+== Frequently Asked Questions ==

+= How do I Show My Shopping Cart? =

+There are three ways you can show the downloads shopping cart:

+1. Use the short code and simply place ]download_cart] on a page or within a text widget.

+2. Use the included widget.
+Go to Appearance > Widgets and place “Downloads Cart” into any widget area available.

+3. Use the template tag and place the following the template file of your choosing:

+`echo edd_shopping_cart();`

+= Getting a 404 error? =

+To get rid of the 404 error when viewing a download, you need to resave your permalink structure.
+Go to Settings > Permalinks and click “Save Changes”.

+== Screenshots ==

 == Changelog ==

+= 1.0.1.1 =

+* Minor updates including inclusion of INR as an available currency.
+* Updates to the default.po file for missing strings.

 = 1.0 =

-* Beta version

-= 1.0 =

-* Beta release
+* First offical release!

 == Upgrade Notice ==

 = 1.0 =

-* Nothing new here
+* Minor updates including inclusion of INR as an available currency.
+* Updates to the default.po file for missing strings.